Global wave-front sets of Banach, Fr{\'e}chet and Modulation space types, and pseudo-differential operators: Introduction

 The paper is organized as follows.
 In Section \ref{sec1} we recall the definition and basic properties of pseudo-differential operators, translation invariant Banach function spaces and modulation spaces.
-Here we also define three types of sets of characteristic points and some properties for them.
-One of these characteristic sets coincide with the one defined in \cite{CJT1}, but all of them differ by the corresponding ones considered in \cite{CoMa} and \cite{CaRo}.
+Here we also define three types of sets of characteristic points and show some properties for them.
+One of these characteristic sets coincide with the one defined in \cite{CJT1}, but all of them differ from the corresponding ones considered in \cite{CaRo} and \cite{CoMa}.

-In Section \ref{sec2} we define the wave-front sets of modulation space types $\WFMB(f)$.
-Furthermore, prove that $\WFMB(f)$ and $\WFFBog(f)$ coincide with the wave-front sets defined in \cite{CJT1}, when $M(\omega ,\mathscr B)$ is locally the same as the Fourier BF-space $\mathscr {FB}_0(\omega )$.
-The remaining part of the section is devoted to the proof of a relation between the wave-front sets of modulation space types and the sets of characteristic points, and of the fact that $\WFMB(f)$ is empty if and only if the temperate distribution $f$ belongs to $\MBo$.
+In Section \ref{sec2} we define the wave-front sets of $\cB$-type $\WFgB(f)$.
+Furthermore, we prove that $\WFMB^\psi(f)$ and $\WFFBog^\psi(f)$ coincide with the wave-front sets defined in \cite{CJT1}, when $M(\omega ,\mathscr B)$ is locally the same as the Fourier BF-space $\FB _0(\omega )$.
+The remaining part of the section is devoted to the proof of a relation between the wave-front sets of $\cB$-type and the sets of characteristic points.
+Here we also prove \eqref{WFequiv} when $\mathcal B= \MBo$.

-Sections \ref{sec3} and \ref{sec4} are devoted to mapping properties for pseudo-differential operators in the context of these wave-front sets.
-The properties are given and proved in Section \ref{sec3}, and similar properties are stated in Section \ref{sec4} for wave-front sets of superposition types.
-Finally, we have included an Appendix, where we prove some of the properties for the sets of characteristic points stated in Section \ref{sec1}.
+The Sections \ref{sec3} and \ref{sec4} are devoted to mapping properties for pseudo-differential operators in the context of these wave-front sets.
+The properties are given and proved in Section \ref{sec3}, and similar properties are stated in Section \ref{sec4} for wave-front sets with respect to sequences of modulation spaces.
+Examples of applications of our results are given in Section \ref{sec:ex} and at the end of Section \ref{sec4}.
+Finally, in Appendix A we prove some of the properties for the sets of characteristic points stated in Section \ref{sec1}.